Breda Four: Kotalla's death (1973–1979)

 In subsequent years, Kotalla's physical and mental health continued to decline.
 A prison doctor concluded around June 1979 that Kotalla's death was near.
 The new minister of Justice, Job de Ruiter (CDA), made preparations for release and sent Hers to visit Kotalla on 6 July 1979.
 Hers told the trust committee he was not able to say how long Kotalla was going to live, but that he was not in immediate life-threatening danger.
 Based on this, the trust committee opposed release as he was not "in the eye of death".
 Without their support, De Ruiter considers releasing Kotalla political suicide, so he decided not to proceed.

 In the next weeks, Kotalla's health detoriated further.
 Despite the pleas from his caregivers, Kotalla was neither re-examined nor released.
 On 31 July 1979, Kotalla died in prison.
+He was the only convicted German war criminal who died in the Dutch prison.

 Release (1982–1989)

 In 1982, Frits Korthals Altes (VVD) became Minister of Justice.
-Like his party, he was against the release.
-His tactic was to address the topic of the Breda Two as little as possible in order to prevent unrest among victims.
-Nevertheless, there was publicity, especially when the Bundestag adopted a motion tabled by Alois Mertes (CDU) in 1982, which urged the release of Fischer and Aus der Fünten.
+Like his party, he was against release.
+His strategy was to address the topic of the Breda Two as little as possible in order to prevent unrest among victims.
+Nevertheless, there was publicity, especially when the Bundestag unanimously adopted a motion tabled by Alois Mertes (CDU) in 1982, which urged the release of amongst others Fischer and Aus der Fünten.
 On the advice of the German ambassador to the Netherlands, Otto von der Gablentz, this motion was not carried out, and Germany largely refrained from raising the issue.
 This approach was intended to convince the former resistance that there was no German pressure.